 \subsection{Classifiers}

 Our BCI system supports the training and use of different machine learning and deep learning classifiers.
 We started with classical machine learning models.
 In particular, we utilized Support Vector Machines (SVM) extensively during the development process \cite{Pedregosa2011ScikitLearn}.
 SVM operates by finding a hyperplane that best separates different classes in a high-dimensional space, optimizing the margin between classes for robust classification results \cite{CortesVapnik1995SupportVectorNetworks}.
 This makes it suitable for generalizing to small datasets, such as ours.
-In addition to traditional approaches, we implemented a classifier consisting of stacks of bidirectionally running S4D layers \cite{gu2022b} and a linear projection onto our set of classes.
+In addition to traditional approaches, we implemented a classifier consisting of three stacks of bidirectionally running S4D layers \cite{gu2022b} and a linear projection onto our set of classes.
 A state-space model, such as S4D, maps the history of an input sequence onto a set of basis polynomials \cite{gu2020}, \cite{gu2022trainhippostatespace}, which can be Legendre polynomials or sines and cosines \cite{gu2022b}, \cite{gu2022efficientlymodelinglongsequences}.
-The history map corresponds to a linear recurrence, allowing for online updates of the hidden states \cite{gu2020}.
+The history map corresponds to a linear recurrence, enabling the hidden states to be updated online \cite{gu2020}.
+Updating the hidden state allows the model to retain information from previous time steps, which informs the classification of a new input.
 This approach is similar to classical signal processing techniques (e.g., the Fourier transform).